Here are the up to date events taking place in this area over the next few weeks.

 Village hall: Ballroom and Latin dance class for adults at 7.30pm.

 Pocklington Arts Centre: York based photographer Claire Morris hosts her brand new exhibition until Saturday, February 1.
 Entry to Claire’s PAC exhibition is free during opening hours only.
 For opening times, and further information about PAC’s exhibitions, visit www.pocklingtonartscentre.co.uk or call the box office on 01759 301547.

 Pocklington Arts Centre: Sue Clayton will unveil a collection of 12 brand new portraits at PAC early next year in an exhibition entitled ‘Downright Marvellous At Large’.
 As part of the exhibition, which will run at PAC from Tuesday 14 January – Saturday 21 March, 2020 ahead of a national tour, Sue is planning to hang the world’s biggest pair of socks as an art installation in PAC’S studio in the run up to World Down Syndrome Day.

 Send your listings

-Diary date entries: If you would like to see your fundraising event featured in the diary dates section of the Pocklington Post please send all the key details to: firstname.lastname@example.org at least 14 days in advance of the date it is staged.
+Diary date entries: If you would like to see your vent featured in the diary dates section of the Pocklington Post please send all the key details to: firstname.lastname@example.org at least 14 days in advance of the date it is staged.